-This week Thursday (tomorrow, August 1) is expected to be the bi-annual big toy clearance (a huge portion of toys go 70% off to make way for Christmas toys).
+The last Thursday in July is typically the bi-annual big toy clearance (a huge portion of toys go 70% off to make way for Christmas toys).
 In honor of that, I thought I would share my 10 tips for shopping Target clearance.

 - Understand how things get marked down: Most items will be marked down 30% off/50% off/70% off.
 Mark downs typically happen every two weeks (with the exception of seasonal items, which get marked down much faster.)
 Popular items (like food, beauty products and electronics) will start at 15% off.
 Holiday and seasonal items (Valentine’s, Easter, Summer, Back-to-School and Christmas) will go down to 90% off – YEOW!

 - Pay attention to deal cycles: The BIG clearance mark-downs are cyclical.
 For instance, the big toy clearance happens at in late January and the end of July/early August (on a Thursday) every year.
 Mark your calendar and start paying attention to mark-downs prior to the sale.